Branching, Forking, Merging, and Tagging

 - Closed Leaf

-A closed leaf is any leaf with the closed tag.
-These leaves are intended to never be extended with descendants and hence are omitted from lists of leaves in the command-line and web interface.
+A closed leaf is leaf that has the closed tag.
+Such leaves are intented to never be extended with descendents and hence are omitted from lists of leaves in the command-line and web interface.

 - Open Leaf